tteeoo/svc/sva/README.md

 ```
 This will define a new subroutine with all of the instructions below it, until the next one is defined.
 Subroutines can be used by call instructions (`cal`, `cle`, `cln`) with the `{name}` syntax.
 Every program needs a `main` subroutine.
-This is a special subroutine that is compiled so that it is the entrypoint to your program (where the CPU starts reading).
+This is a special subroutine that is compiled so that it is the entry point to your program (where the CPU starts reading).

 Examples:
 ```asm